christosderetzis/kafka-template-service/README.md

 ## Project Structure

-The project is organized as a Maven multi-module application:
+The project is organized as a multi-module application:

 * **common-module**: Shared DTOs, models, and utilities used by both producer and consumer
 * **producer-app**: Spring Boot application that exposes REST API and produces messages to Kafka (runs on port 9091)